-We have entered into various non-cancelable office space operating leases with lease periods expiring through April 2025.
+We have entered into various non-cancelable office space operating leases, with lease periods expiring through June 2030.
 These leases do not contain residual value guarantees, covenants, or other restrictions.

 In May 2022, we entered into an agreement to sublease a portion of our existing office space in Mountain View, California.
-As a result, and at the same time, we recognized an impairment loss of \$2,304 on the ROU asset and \$904 on the related property and equipment, which was allocated within operating expenses in the Consolidated Statements of Operations consistent with the allocation approach used for operating lease costs.
-The sublease is classified as an operating lease.
-The term commenced on June 1, 2022 and terminates on October 31, 2024.
+As a result, we recognized an impairment loss of \$2,304 on the ROU asset and \$904 on the related property and equipment.
+These costs were allocated within operating expenses in the Consolidated Statements of Operations, consistent with the allocation approach used for operating lease costs.
+The sublease, classified as an operating lease, commenced on June 1, 2022 and terminated on October 31, 2024.